Proposed plans and business that may influence your quality of life in High Falls.

 CHANGES COMING TO OUR STREETS

-Sue Patterson Way
+Sue Paterson Way

 On March 3, 2020, the Marbletown Town Board passed a resolution to honor Sue Patterson by authorizing the addition of "Sue Patterson Way" to the street signage currently identifying "Second Street" in High Falls.
 Sue was a respected resident of High Falls, a longtime member of The High Falls Civic Association and loyal friend to all she met.
 It is a fitting tribute to Sue who owned The Barking Dog antique shop located on Second Street where she and her faithful dog, Daisy, walked daily.